saadakmal460/Employee-Attrition-Prediction-Using-ML/README.md

-# Machine Learning Classifier Comparison Project
+# Employee Attrition Prdiction using Machine Learning
+This project aims to predict employee attrition using machine learning techniques.
+It assists HR teams in making data-driven decisions to reduce turnover and retain talent effectively.

 ## Project Overview
 This project uses machine learning to predict employee attrition, helping companies identify at-risk employees.
 By analyzing factors like job satisfaction, leadership opportunities, and salary, the model assists HR teams in making data-driven decisions to reduce turnover and improve employee retention.
 The project uses algorithms such as logistic regression and decision trees for accurate predictions based on historical employee data.